Alex Bregman Preview, Player Props: Astros vs. Red Sox

 Alex Bregman At The Plate

-- Bregman has driven in a run in 51 games this season (41.1%), including 20 games with more than one RBI (16.1%).
-He has also driven in three or more of his team's runs in seven contests.
+- Bregman has driven in a run in 52 games this season (41.6%), including 20 games with more than one RBI (16%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.